-Joe Morris, Sr., Section 52A, Grave 2818.
-Joe Morris Sr., was inducted into the U.S. Marine Corps after lying about his age in April 1944; he was assigned to the 22nd Regiment, 6th Division, where he served as a Navajo code talker.
+Joe Morris, Sr., a native of Arizona, enlisted in the U.S. Marine Corps in 1943.
+Cpl.
+Morris was a Navajo Code Talker in the Pacific Theater during World War II and served into 1946.
+In 2001, the Navajo Code Talkers were presented with the Congressional Silver Medal.
+Morris died July 17, 2011 (Section 52A, Grave 2818).
 Navajo code talkers took part in every assault the U.S. Marines conducted in the Pacific from 1942 to 1945.
 They served in all six Marine divisions, Marine Raider battalions and Marine parachute units, transmitting messages by telephone and radio in their native language, a code that the Japanese never broke.
 The role that code talkers played in World War II was declassified in 1968; however, it was not until the last 20 years that code talkers such as Mr. Morris were recognized for their role in ending the war with Japan.

 Seven Tuskegee Airmen are buried at Riverside National Cemetery: 1) Dr. Hackley E. Woodford, M.D., a Tuskegee Airmen flight surgeon who served during World War II, is buried at Section 49A Site 1149.
 2) Pilot Perry Willis Lindsey, who served during World War II and the Korean War, is buried at Section 63A Site 768.
 3) John Allen Pulliams Jr., served during World War II and went on to serve 30 years in the U.S. Air Force.
 He retired as a Chief Warrant Officer and is buried at Section 47 Site 1603.
 4) Pilot Charles F. Jamerson is buried at Section 56A Site 668.
 Major Jamerson retired from the U.S. Air Force in 1977 after more than 32 years of service.
 5) Pilot Kenneth R. Hawkins is buried in Section 57A Site 2204.
 6) Pilot John L. Hamilton is buried in Section 6 Site 270.
 7) Charles W. Ledbetter, who served during World II and Korea, retiring after 30 years as an Air Forces Master Sergeant, is buried at Section 26 Site 1426.